Music of Cambodia: Original Music Movement

 The #IAmOriginal project was formed in order to promote up and coming original artists.
 IAmOriginal identifies itself as a "non-profit music foundation aimed at promoting creative and innovative music in Cambodia by providing training, legal consultation, financial and marketing support to artists who are passionate about music."
 They have released two albums and held concerts for each of the album launches.
 Many of Cambodia's young celebrities participate in this movement though showing support at events and through social media.

 A new project by Laura Baker, The Sound Initiative, also seeks to train and mentor new artists.

 In 2016, Laura Mam founded Baramey Production, a pioneering music label, nurturing the talents of original music stars in Cambodia.
 Today, Baramey is on the mainstream with the success of Vannda's several hits songs most notably Time To Rise.
-Recently, Baramey made a historic deal, one we've never seen before in Cambodian Music scene; which the label has inked a deal with the Asian branch of Warner Music’s ADA, that is headquartered in Singapore.
-The first time ever a Cambodian music label signed a deal with an international music group.
+In 2021, Baramey signed a deal with the Asian branch of Warner Music's ADA; the first major international agreement for a Cambodian music label.

+Norodom Jenna, a member of the House of Norodom, Cambodia's ruling family, has denied rumors of entering into the Korean pop industry.